groupgets/purethermal1-uvc-capture/readme.md

+﻿# IR Data - Lepton 3.5, PureThermal 2, Raspbery Pi, Linux, Windows, Python, OpenCV, Matplotlib

-﻿# PureThermal 2, Lepton 3.5, Raw Data
+# Raw Data Recording and Viewing

+I wanted an infared camera that could be easily controlled remotely and could record raw data.
+The Lepton 3.5 along with the purethermal 2 board provided a lot of options integrated with a raspberry pi.
+Looking through Groupgets software GetThermal and purethermal1-uvc-capture, I was able to piece together two user interfaces combining opencv and matplotlib with pyqt4.

+The folder IR Data has the python script irdatavXX.X.py and a .ui file.
+IR Data is configured to run on a raspberry pi 3b+ at a 45% CPU usage (cv2.resize takes up too much resources on the pi).

+### IR Data Abilities

+- View IR Camera Stream
+- Display Max and Min Temperatures
+- Record Raw Data as HDF5 without overloading CPU
+- Save Specific Filenames to Directories

+The folder IR Data Viewer has the python script irDataViewervXX.py and another .ui file.
+IR Data Viewer is a post processing script designed to take in the binary .HDF5 files and process them into a matplotlib figure.

+### IR Data Viewer Abilities

+- View .HDF5 Recorded Raw Data in matplotlib format
+- Save .AVI Files of specific length
+- Save PNG Images
+- Generate TIFF Files for further processing in Matlab or GNU Octave
+- View Temperatures at any pixel on the frame
+- Zoom in and analyze your data in depth
+- Executable files are included for Linux and Windows Machines!

 ## REVISION CHANGES

+### IR Data

 - v12 = Works, but crashes on pi
-- v14 = Uses new .ui and doesn't crash on pi.
+- v14 = Uses new .ui and doesn't crash on pi
-- v15 = New save format.
+- v15 = New save format
+- v16 = Improvments all around

+### IR Data Viewer

+- v10 = Open and review .hdf5 files

-## SYSTEM UPDATE/INSTALL COMMANDS
+## SYSTEM UPDATE/INSTALL PACKAGE COMMANDS

 Terminal Commands:

 	sudo apt-get update
+	sudo apt-get upgrade
+	sudo apt-get dist-upgrade
 	sudo apt-get install python-qt4
 	sudo apt-get install python-opencv
 	sudo apt-get install python-tifffile
 	sudo apt-get install python-h5py
+	sudo apt-get install python-psutil
 	sudo apt-get install git
 	sudo apt-get install libusb-1.0-0-dev
 	sudo apt-get install libusb-1.0